 Canon PIXMA iX6550

 We analyzed user and expert ratings, product age and more factors.
-Compared to other Printers the Canon PIXMA iX6550 is awarded an overall alaScore™ of 91/100 = Excellent quality.
+Compared to other products in the same category the Canon PIXMA iX6550 is awarded an overall alaScore™ of 89/100 = Very good quality.

 Review analysis